Raipur, Mansa

 Raipur, located in the Sardulgarh tehsil of Mansa district in Punjab, India, is an old and noted village of the area.
-The famous Babbar martyr Bhai Gurmel Singh from the village was martyred during an operation in Maujia on 8 September 1991.

 Geography

 Raipur, having an average elevation of 212 m, is approximately centered at 29°54′20″N 75°15′17″E. It is located in the development block of Jhunir in Mansa district of Indian Punjab.
 The city of Mansa lies to its northeast (21 km), the city and district of Bathinda to its northwest, Sardulgarh to its south (32 km) and the state capital city of Chandigarh to its far northeast (203 km).
 The historical city of Talwandi Sabo is just 21 km away in the northwest.
 It is linked directly to the 11 surrounding villages, Baje Wala, Bire Wala Jattan, Jherian Wali (Bishanpura), Tandian, Nangla, Peron, Behniwal, Bana Wala, Talwandi Aklia (Chhoti Talwandi), Makha and Chhapian Wali.

 Demographics

-As of the 2001 census, the village had a total population of 5,530 with 940 households, 2,940 males and 2,590 females.
+As of the 2001 census, the village had a population of 5,530 with 940 households, 2,940 males and 2,590 females.
 Thus, males constitute 53% and females 47% of the total population with a sex ratio of 880 females per thousand males.